jessicayung/machine-learning-nd/p5-capstone/report.md

 This is because more days' of data in this case means more features (e.g. for 100 days' of data we have 102 features).
 This increases the risk of overfitting.

 #### 2.2 Adding GAIA (Oil Stock) Prices

-There were far fewer datapoints to work with because because of date inconsistencies (3753 datapoints vs 10010 for the BP-only model), so I decreased the step length (the difference between start dates) between consecutive trials to 200 from 500.
+There were far fewer datapoints to work with because of date inconsistencies (3753 datapoints vs 10010 for the BP-only model), so I decreased the step length (the difference between start dates) between consecutive trials to 200 from 500.
 This does not affect individual trial performance, but reduces the variety of data used for trials.
 We should bear this in mind when comparing performance of adding GAIA prices as features and not adding GAIA prices as features.

 <table>
 <th>Day to predict</th><th>7d (no GAIA)</th><th>7d (GAIA)</th><th>10d (no GAIA)</th><th>10d (GAIA)</th>